MuhammadH/BSTMovieDatabase/readme.txt

 *******************************************************

-This program makes a three databases for 3 datasets.
+This program makes a three databases for 3 datasets (historic Oscar nominations for 3 categories).
 The databases are based on custom binary search trees and have all the functionality of BSTs.

 This was a project for data structures.
 Good examples of templates use if I ever need to look back on it.